mo-awais/vernamcipher/README.md

 As you can see from the table above, the **XOR** operations generate a 7-bit binary value of **1100110**, which corresponds to the letter **f** on the ASCII table.
 Alice would then use the ciphertext **f** against the key *+* and follow the same process to decrypt the ciphertext.

+# Cryptanalysis and Perfect Security

+Ciphers which use computer-generated random keys can be broken since mathematically generated random numbers are not truly random, they only appear to be.
+A truly random sequence must be collected from a physical and unpredictable phenomenon such as white noise, the time of a hard disk or radioative decay.
+To ensure it is mathematically impossible to break, truly random keys must be used.